Sora3100/Tales_of_Cheat_Tables/README.md

  - Change Arte Usage by Cultevel81
  - Turn on/off Grade Shop options at any time
  - Arte Editor
+ - Enable or Disable any arte/spell
+ - Enable or Disable any skill

  ## Zestiria (PC)